After working remotely, some BIPOC employees fear effects of return to the office | CBC News

 'Not feeling respected'

-Experts like Monnica Williams say working from home throughout the pandemic has provided a mental break to employees who are Black, Indigenous and People of Colour (BIPOC) who are used to dealing with daily microaggressions in an office environment.
-With many employers now beginning to consider the return to work in person, that feeling of safety is threatened.
+Experts like Monnica Williams say working from home throughout the pandemic has provided a mental break to employees who are Black, Indigenous or people of colour (BIPOC) who are used to dealing with daily microaggressions in an office environment.
+With many employers now beginning to consider a return to work in person, that feeling of safety is threatened.

-"Often it's just not feeling respected," said Williams, who is the Canada Research Chair for mental health disparities at the University of Ottawa's school of psychology.
-"And to not feel like you're respected in the workplace, especially when you're doing good work, can be very demoralizing."
+"Often, it's just not feeling respected," said Williams, who is the Canada Research Chair in Mental Health Disparities at the University of Ottawa's school of psychology.
+"And to not feel like you're respected in the workplace, especially, when you're doing good work, can be very demoralizing."

-CBC spoke to more than a dozen people of colour, including lawyers, public servants and managers who said the thought of returning to work in person makes them anxious.
-None of the people CBC spoke to were comfortable being named in this article for fear of reprisals at their workplaces.
+CBC spoke to more than a dozen people of colour, including lawyers, public servants and managers, who said the thought of returning to work in person made them anxious.
+None of the other people with whom CBC spoke was comfortable being named in this article for fear of reprisals at their workplace.

-In addition to dealing with microaggressions, many of them do not want to return to "code-switching" or changing their mannerisms, appearance or behaviour to fit what is appropriate for a mostly white office setting.
+In addition to dealing with microaggressions, many of them do not want to have to resume "code switching," or changing their mannerisms, appearance or behaviour to fit what is appropriate for a mostly white office setting.

 As one of few Black women in her field, Williams understands these concerns firsthand.

-A research study she conducted with racialized therapists and volunteers at a medical centre drew the attention of nurses, who she says questioned why her team was there and whether they could prove they were allowed to be there.
+A research study she conducted with racialized therapists and volunteers at a medical centre drew the attention of nursing staff, who she says questioned why her team was at the centre and whether they could prove they were allowed to be there.

 "People with dark skin will tell you that just their presence makes other people uncomfortable," Williams said.